ryantroyford/homecore/README.md

  - [health & wellness](/health-wellness)

- 	remedies for minor ailments & small boo-boos. these are *in no way* intended to substitute or subvert real, science-tested medicine, but you might try some of these before taking advil.
+ 	remedies for minor ailments & small boo-boos. these are __in no way__ intended to substitute or subvert real, science-tested medicine, but if you have a small cut, burn, headache, etc., these might save you a trip to the convenience store.

  - [diy repairs](diy-repairs)